Find answers to commonly asked questions about ATLAS®.

 - Researchers by providing them with state- and facility-level data to evaluate the quality of addiction treatment.

-Phase 1 of ATLAS was funded by a coalition of stakeholders:
+The ATLAS pilot was funded by a coalition of stakeholders:

 - Two-thirds of funding comes from Arnold Ventures and the Robert Wood Johnson Foundation.

 - One-third of funding comes from a group of seven health insurers: Aetna, a CVS Health Business; Anthem, Inc; Beacon Health Options; Blue Cross Blue Shield of North Carolina; Cigna; Magellan Health; and UnitedHealth Group.

 There is no financial cost to treatment facilities to be included in ATLAS.
 Also, there is no direct cost to the six Phase 1 states, but they are responsible for costs associated with additional promotion and administrative time to partner on Phase 1.
 Currently, Shatterproof is exploring strategies for the long-term maintenance and growth of ATLAS, with the goal of developing a self-sustaining system.

 Health insurers can play an important role in improving the addiction treatment system.
 Aligning payment practices with tested and proven treatment for substance use disorders is critical for improving access to these services and integrating the addiction treatment system within mainstream health care.
 Involving health insurers in efforts to improve the quality of addiction treatment is critical, and therefore the Shatterproof team has chosen to work with health insurers to implement ATLAS.

 Health insurers have been involved in ATLAS in various ways, including:

 - Seven healthcare companies have collectively funded one-third of the pilot: Aetna, a CVS Health Business; Anthem, Inc.; Beacon Health Options; Blue Cross Blue Shield of North Carolina; Cigna; Magellan Health; and UnitedHealth Group.
 These companies have no governance role in the project.